slacgismo/grip-webpage/README.md

 aws ec2 run-instances --image-id AMINAME --count 1 --instance-type INSTANCETYPE --key-name KEYPAIRNAME --security-group-ids SECURITYGROUPID --subnet-id SUBNETID
 ```

-You can search the [AWS AMI Catalog](https://us-west-1.console.aws.amazon.com/ec2/home?AMICatalog%3A=&region=us-west-1#AMICatalog:) for Community AMIs matching "Arras Energy HiPAS GridLAB-D" in the us-west-1 region.
+You can search the [AWS AMI Catalog](https://us-west-1.console.aws.amazon.com/ec2/home?AMICatalog%3A=&region=us-west-1#AMICatalog:) for Community AMIs matching "GRIP" in the us-west-1 region.
 The version number will be included in the name.

 ## Download on Mac, Windows WSL, or Ubuntu Linux
 ```sh